svatyvabin/NikkeTools/README.md

 Shiftup/Level Infinite owns the original assets to the game, all credits go to its rightful owner.
 I am not liable for any damages caused if you get banned from using a mod created by this tool, or its derivatives.

+WARNING: Don't be that guy that decides to use this solely for the purpose of clout-farming/karma-farming with leak nonsense or game hacking.
+If Shiftup/Level Infinite decides to crack down on modding because of your stupid actions, you deserve the trouble coming for you.

 ## Requirements
 .NET Core 3.1 or later - https://dotnet.microsoft.com/en-us/download/dotnet/3.1